What Are Hand Hewn Log Homes?

 Hand-hewn logs are those that have been flattened or squared using only handheld tools.
 It is an extremely laborious task, but one that is still favored by many carpenters for the traditional appearance it creates.

 Hewn timber can then be used for beams, joists, trusses, or even log cabin walls.

 Here is an example of a hand hewn log home- notice the square logs

 Before the 1800’s logs were commonly hewn into shape using an ax, which was known at the time as an ‘adze’.

 Early settlers in America felled their own trees, de-limbed them, transported them to the site, scored and squared them.

 The process was not quick or easy – and therefore this was a job for skilled carpenters and craftsmen.

-Along with the invention of steam power, rough sawn beams were readily available and less people hand-hewed logs as a necessity.
+Along with the invention of steam power, rough sawn beams were readily available, and fewer people hand-hewed logs as a necessity.

-These old hand hewn log homes are testament to the sheer amount of work and effort it took to build shelters and survive during this period of life.
+These old hand-hewn log homes are a testament to the sheer amount of work and effort it took to build shelters and survive during this period of life.

 How to Hew